mumble-voip/mumble-releng-vcpkg/README.md

 ## Building Mumble

-Now that the depdenencies have been prepared with CMake and vcpkg you can build the Mumble project with them.

 Mumble (server and client) are built with CMake.

-The Mumble project has not been migrated to CMake yet (task and progress is tracked in [ticket #3996](https://github.com/mumble-voip/mumble/issues/3996)).
-The work-in-progress branch is at [github.com/davidebeatrici/mumble/tree/cmake](https://github.com/davidebeatrici/mumble/tree/cmake).
+We are still in the process of migrating the Mumble project to the CMake build toolset.
+The main branch has not been migrated yet (task and progress is tracked in [ticket #3996](https://github.com/mumble-voip/mumble/issues/3996)).
+The work-in-progress branch that can be used and compiled is located at [github.com/davidebeatrici/mumble/tree/cmake](https://github.com/davidebeatrici/mumble/tree/cmake).

+Clone the repository and check out the `cmake` branch.

+### Command Line

-### Configure step
+#### Configure step

-It is necessary to download at least version 3.15 of [CMake](https://cmake.org/download/), or install version 3.15 via package manager (yum, apt, etc...) if available, in order to use the Mumble CMake project.
 For best results in command line builds, create a directory called `build` in the `mumble` repository dir and change to that directory before calling `cmake` for the configure step.

 In order for the FindIce module to work properly, `Ice_HOME` must be defined when running the configure step of CMake for the Mumble sources like so: